shuber/owners/README.md

 ## CLI

 This gem also comes with a convenient `owners` command line interface.
-A list of owners will be printed out and separated by newlines.
+Each owner is printed out and separated by newlines.

 ```bash
 owners for .env app/controllers/posts_controller.rb app/models/user.rb